manoj-patle/digital-clock/README.md

 ## Demo

-You can see a live demo of the Digital Clock here: [Demo](https://digital-clock-by-mp.netlify.app/)
+You can see a live demo of the Digital Clock here: [Digital Clock](https://digital-clock-by-mp.netlify.app/)

 ![www_screencapture_com_2023-9-24_14_44](https://github.com/manoj-patle/digital-clock/assets/126101159/acae8149-46a5-4ea4-afef-276d05d7eca0)